-Schoolyard Ventures Entrepreneurship Boot Camp: 0.25 credits - Schoolyard Ventures, offered to Achievement House students, is an innovative program that helps teens launch businesses, non-profits and other real-world projects that are meaningful to them.
-Students can earn credit by completing all requirements.
+Schoolyard Ventures Entrepreneurship Boot Camp: 0.25 credits - Schoolyard Ventures is an innovative program that helps students launch businesses, non-profits and other real-world projects that are meaningful to them.
 Associated Pathway: Entrepreneurship.

 Schoolyard Ventures Entrepreneurship: 0.75 credits - Schoolyard Ventures provides students with curriculum, workshops, mentorship, and micro-capital to help them launch their own businesses.
-Students are encouraged to experiment with various business ideas and progress in the program at their own pace.
-Instructors and mentors help with this process, as students work to bring their product to market.
-Associated Pathway: Entrepreneurship.
+Students are encouraged to experiment with various business ideas and progress through the program at their own pace.
+Teachers and mentors help with this process as students work to bring their product to market.
+Associated Pathway: Entrepreneurship .
 Prerequisite: Schoolyard Ventures Entrepreneurship Boot Camp.